Introduction

 You may have significant actions to take from 1 January 2023, including data collection, data reporting and financial obligations.
 Your actions depend on whether you meet the packaging EPR threshold criteria set by government, and if you are classed as a small or large organisation.
 We explain how to check this in the next article Identify if your organisation is impacted by packaging EPR.

-As a minimum, all organisations - including those under the EPR threshold - will need to comply with mandatory labelling requirements from 2026, to inform consumers if their packaging can be recycled.
+All organisations - including those under the EPR threshold - will need to eventually comply with mandatory labelling requirements to inform consumers if their packaging can be recycled.
+However, in September 2024 government announced they had removed this provision from the regulations, but as a temporary position.
+It is likely some form of mandatory labelling be enforced under EPR, but it remains to be seen when this will be the case.

 gov.uk EPR obligation checker